 8 D Process

-The 8D Process is a problem solving method for product and process improvement.
+The 8D Process is a problem-solving method for product and process improvement.
 It is structured into 8 steps (the D’s) and emphasizes team.
 This is often required in automotive industries.
-The 8 basic steps are: Define the problem and prepare for process improvement, establish a team, describe the problem, develop interim containment, define & verify root cause, choose permanent corrective action, implement corrective action, prevent recurrence, recognize and reward the contributors.
+The 8 basic steps are: Define the problem and prepare for process improvement, establish a team, describe the problem, develop interim containment, define & verify root cause, choose the permanent corrective action, implement corrective action, prevent recurrence, recognize and reward the contributors.

 Of course, different companies have their different twists on what they call the steps, etc…but that is the basics.